rails/sprockets/README.md

 asset_path("application.css")
 ```

-Sprockets understands that `application.scss.erb` will compile down to a `application.css`.
+Sprockets understands that `application.scss.erb` will compile down to an `application.css`.
 Ask for what you need, not what you have.

 If this isn't working like you expect, make sure you didn't typo an extension, and make sure the file is on a "load path" (see framework docs for adding new load paths).